mozilla/experimenter/docs/experimenter/rollouts.md

 ## Disable (Approve/Approve)

-A live rollout is disabled after being approved in Experimenter and approved in Remote Settings.
-Disabling means the rollout is unpublished from Remote Settings.
-The rollout moves from Live to Disabled while staying in the same phase.
+A live rollout that is published in Remote Settings is requested to be disabled by the owner, reviewed and approved in Experimenter, reviewed and approved in Remote Settings, is unpublished from the collection, and is then no longer accessible by clients.

 ```mermaid
   sequenceDiagram